A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and Trustworthy AI: Positivity Certification: The LipVor Algorithm

 \section{Positivity Certification: The LipVor Algorithm}

 As mentioned in Section \ref{sec:1}, many properties of a function can be stated in terms of a positivity condition.
 For instance, for a continuously differentiable function $f: \Omega \subseteq \mathbb{R}^n \rightarrow \mathbb{R}$, being increasing partially monotonic w.r.t. the $r^{th}$ input is equivalent to having positive $r^{th}$ partial derivative $\left(\frac{\partial f}{\partial x_r}>0 \right)$.
 Therefore, certifying partial monotonicity can be posed as a positivity certification problem of the partial derivatives.

-However, for a black-box function that can only be point-wise evaluated, it is challenging to determine positivity in its entire domain.
+However, for a black-box function that can only be point-wise evaluated, determining positivity in its entire domain is challenging.
+This is particularly relevant for ANNs, where, despite knowing their analytical expression, verifying properties such as the positivity of partial derivatives across the entire domain is highly complex.
+As a result, ANNs are often treated as black-box models, where only the input-output relationship is accessible.
+Therefore, any analysis, such as verifying properties like partial monotonicity, can only be done through pointwise evaluations rather than direct analytical methods.

 To address this challenge, this section presents an algorithm to certify the positivity of a black-box based on the evaluation of a finite set of points.
 Hence, for a black-box model $f$ and a finite set of positively evaluated points $\mathcal{P}$, we will utilize the Lipschitzianity of $f$ to state a specific neighborhood of each point where the function is also positive.
-Consequently, it will be given a sufficient condition to determine if, for a given finite set of positively evaluated points, the function is certified positive in the whole domain $\Omega$.
+Consequently, given a finite set of positively evaluated points, a sufficient condition will be given to determine whether the function is certified positive in the whole input domain $\Omega$.